CodeLouisville/fsjs-t-shirt-project/readme.md

 How would you implement an `undelete` operation?

 ## 5. Baby-step our way through the front-end stuff
-1. Make a "Delete" button appear by each file, just next to the "Edit" button.
+1. Make a "Delete" button appear by each shirt, just next to the "Edit" button.
 Open `public/js/app.js` and add this just after the edit button, in `listItemTemplate`
 ```html
 <button type="button" class="btn btn-xs btn-danger">Del</button>
 ```